ORGANIZED COURSES

 Making a Difference: Effective Philanthropy and Social Engagement

-Philanthropy can be the glue that binds an extended family together, and a cornerstone of a family’s multi-generational legacy.
+Philanthropy can also be the glue that binds an extended family together, and a cornerstone of a family’s multi-generational legacy.

+Many modern families have changed their approach to philanthropic and societal initiatives.
 Modern philanthropy offers a wide range of opportunities for families to fund activities and actively engage in initiatives.
 Philanthropic families can make an impact on the world through the causes they support.

 Risk management is all about identifying potential family problems early and addressing them quickly and effectively.